 2019 is well underway, and with it comes heightened motivation for companies to up their content marketing game.
-Influencer marketing is one of the most effective methods brands have at their disposal, with 94% of marketers who use influencer marketing believing it can substantially surpass the success of traditional marketing.
+Influencer marketing is one of the most effective methods brands have at their disposal, in fact, 89% of marketers consider the ROI from influencer marketing to be comparable to or better than other marketing channels.
 From Timex to Tiffany’s, companies have turned to influencers to help drive sales and cement their brand image among watchful consumers.

 While some companies elect to work with a large number of high-reach influencers, a more compact approach can be similarly effective.
 Warby Parker, an American retailer of prescription eyewear founded in 2010, is worth $2 billion.
 Part of their success can be attributed to their work with niche Instagram and YouTube influencers.
 Warby Parker’s marketing strategy has a few unique characteristics that set it apart from the rest.

 “Wearing Warby” is Warby Parker’s dedicated page to its roster of seven influencer customers, showcasing them in their native environments.
 A recent Instagram post from the brand’s Instagram account suggests they will pick a crop of new influencers for 2019.
 In June 2018, Warby Parker worked with its crop of nontraditional influencers (their Instagram feeds didn’t suggest a track record of constant brand collaborations) to disseminate sponsored posts as part of their #WearingWarby series.

 Each influencer had at least one previous non-sponsored Instagram post in which they wore Warby Parker glasses—a testament to the authentic and natural fit of the brand partnership.
 Below, we explore the effectiveness of Warby Parker’s marketing campaign with influencers.

 View this post on Instagram